flpoliveira/my-diary/README.md

 ## My Diary

-Sometimes I have to study some interesting topic for work or college.
+Sometimes I have to study some interesting topics for work or college.
-I will keep all my surveys is this repository.
+I will keep all my surveys in this repository.

 ---